simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

 We recommend version ITK 3.20.X.
-ITK version 4.0 is not supported.
+ITK version 4.X works, but is still experimental.

 When you build ITK, the following settings are recommended::